maxwellbrenner/TheOddsAPI-Interfacing/(1) API Documentation.md

-# API Interfacing (TheOddsAPI) | Historical MMA Odds Data
+# API Interfacing (`TheOddsAPI`) | Historical MMA Odds Data

-This program retrieves historical odds data for MMA events from TheOddsAPI, cleans and processes the odds, calculates implied probabilities, and saves the data into a structured CSV file.
+This program retrieves historical odds data for MMA events from `TheOddsAPI`, cleans and processes the odds, calculates implied probabilities, and saves the data into a structured CSV file.

 This tool is valuable for analysts seeking detailed betting data on MMA events, with data formatted for analysis and further processing.